wuletawwonte/tfhelps/README.md

 1. Visit Google AI Studio and sign in with your Google account.
 2. Generate an API key (free or paid, depending on your usage needs).
 3. Store the API key in your environment variables with the key GEMINI_API_KEY.
-   Add the following line to your .bashrc, .zshrc, or equivalent shell configuration file:
+To achieve that, add the following line to your .bashrc, .zshrc, or equivalent shell configuration file:

 ```bash
 export GEMINI_API_KEY="your_api_key_here"